Click to grab your free copy of our Garden Tools Cheat Sheet!

 46. Warty Goblin Pumpkin

-The Warty Goblin Pumpkins, or Cucurbita maxima in Latin, stand out because of their heavily warted skin with plenty of bumps on it.
-The pumpkin itself has a circular and hard shape with green warts sprinkled across the exterior skin.
-Warts stick for several weeks after these pumpkins are first harvested before turning yellow.
+The pumpkin is circular and complex, with green warts sprinkled across the exterior skin.
+Warts stick for several weeks after these pumpkins are harvested before turning yellow.

-The pumpkins weigh between approximately 10 to 20 pounds, requiring 100 days to fully mature.
+The pumpkins weigh approximately 10 to 20 pounds, requiring 100 days to mature fully.
 To reach full growth potential, the pumpkins require a 5-20-20 fertilizer and must be harvested before severe frost.
-Because it is a unique pumpkin variety, the Warty Goblin Pumpkin sparks a lot of interest and attraction once it is set at pumpkin patches and markets.

 Click here to buy them on Amazon.